 There is a lot of science and research on the forum - putting ‘Fasting and cancer’ in the search box brings up 250+ results.

-Also on the site is a research thread full of Tips and Links – well worth looking through.
+Also on the site is a research thread full of Tips on intermittent fasting and Links to much research – well worth looking through.

 Monday 21st April 2014